Fliplet/fliplet-cli/docs/Data-integration-service.md

 npm config set registry http://registry.npmjs.org/
 ```

+#### Installing on Mac

+When installing DIS on Mac, you may get an error due to your user not having permissions to install npm modules as global binaries (the `-g` option).
+To fix this, follow these steps:

+1. Type `npm config set prefix /usr/local` in your terminal
+2. Re-run the install command with the `sudo` prefix, e.g. `sudo npm install -g fliplet-agent --force`

+The `fliplet-agent` command should now work.

+Alternatively, you can install [Node Version Manager](https://github.com/nvm-sh/nvm) to avoid using sudo commands:

+1. Install nvm: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.2/install.sh | zsh`
+2. Install node 12: `nvm install 12`
+3. Re-run the DIS install command: `npm install -g fliplet-agent --force`

 ---

 ## Update the agent to the latest version

-If you need to update the agent to the latest version available on npm, run the following command from the Node.js shell:
+If you need to update the agent to the latest version available on npm, run the following command from the **Node.js command prompt**:

 ```
-npm update -g
+npm update fliplet-agent -g
 ```

+<p class="warning">Please make sure all <strong>Windows Services installed for the Fliplet Agent</strong> are stopped before updating the agent.</p>

 ---